sadimanna/DySTreSS/SimCSE/SentEval/README.md

 1. Add the `all` setting to all STS tasks.
 2. Change STS-B and SICK-R to not use an additional regressor.

-# SentEval: evaluation toolkit for sentence embeddings
+# SentEval: Evaluation toolkit for sentence embeddings

 SentEval is a library for evaluating the quality of sentence embeddings.
 We assess their generalization power by using them as features on a broad and diverse set of "transfer" tasks. **SentEval currently includes 17 downstream tasks**.
 We also include a suite of **10 probing tasks** which evaluate what linguistic properties are encoded in sentence embeddings.
 Our goal is to ease the study and the development of general-purpose fixed-size sentence representations.